 I lead Cornell`s grape pathology program, with attendant responsibilities for research, extension, and undergraduate instruction.
 I also have served as Associate Chair of my home department, Plant Pathology and Plant-Microbe Biology and as Chair of the Department of Food Science and Technology-Geneva.

 My research program is focused on the applied biology and integrated management of grapevine fungal diseases.
-Individual components thereof include the effects of specific environmental variables on pathogen biology; effects of various endogenous or imposed (e.g., mineral nutrition status) host factors on disease susceptibility; temporal variabilities in disease susceptibility and their influence on management programs; influence of variable viticultural practices (e.g., pruning and training systems) on disease development and management; and fungicide characteristics that impact the efficacy of management programs, such as fungicide physical modes of action and the population biology of resistance development.
+Individual components thereof include the effects of specific environmental variables on pathogen biology; effects of various endogenous or imposed (e.g., mineral nutrition status) host factors on disease susceptibility; temporal variability in disease susceptibility and its influence on management programs; influence of variable viticultural practices (e.g., pruning and training systems) on disease development and management; and fungicide characteristics that impact the efficacy of management programs, such as fungicide physical modes of action and the population biology of resistance development.

 Outreach and Extension Focus